aarongreenwald/website/blog/react-amsterdam-2017-review.md

 The most valuable part of conference attendance, in my opinion, is not the talks but the informal conversations you can have with experts in the field.
 After all, you can always watch the talks on YouTube afterwards.
 But the opportunity to meet innovators and leaders in the community?
 That's what conferences are all about.

 For me, it was an honor to get to be part of React Amsterdam this year, because it gave me an opportunity to meet people whose names I recognized but never met.
-Michel Westrate, for example, is the creator of mobx.
-Mike Grabowski heads callstack.io, and Gant Laborde is a speaker and author I've seen around.
-Max Stoiber is another big name in  the community I've seen on Twitter and finally got to meet.
-And then there's Ken Wheeler, who's one of the most fun people I've met in a while.
+[Michel Westrate](https://twitter.com/mweststrate), for example, is the creator of mobx.
+[Mike Grabowski](https://twitter.com/grabbou) heads [callstack.io](https://callstack.io/), and [Gant Laborde](https://twitter.com/GantLaborde) is a speaker and author I've seen around.
+[Max Stoiber](https://twitter.com/mxstbr) is another big name in  the community I've seen on Twitter and finally got to meet.
+And then there's [Ken Wheeler](https://twitter.com/ken_wheeler), who's one of the most fun people I've met in a while.
 And a great speaker.

 Of course that's just a partial list of the awesomeness packed into one shipyard for a day.
 Those are just some of the names I recognize that I can now add a face to.
-Of course, I met a whole bunch of new people I hadn't recognized prior and am now following on twitter.
+Of course, I met a whole bunch of new people I hadn't recognized prior and am now following on Twitter.

 So there you have it.
 All in all, a great experience.
-Follow me on twitter to keep up to date with future adventures!
+[Follow me on Twitter](https://twitter.com/aaronjgreenwald) to keep up to date with future adventures!